 - How the cap impacts the settlement value of medical malpractice cases in Maryland

-As one can see, a medical malpractice insurance company may spend a significant amount of time and money on a claim even before litigation begins, and even if a trial never results.
-This initial legwork prepares the insurer and the defense team to make the most informed decision regarding whether to pursue settlement or go to trial.
-The first question is always whether malpractice occurred; if so, the second question is how much money might the insurer have to pay out in the end.
+As one can see, a medical malpractice insurance company may spend significant time and money on a claim even before litigation begins, even if a trial never results.
+This initial legwork prepares the insurer and the defense team to decide whether to pursue a settlement or go to trial.
+The first question is always whether malpractice occurred; if so, the second question is how much money the insurer might have to pay out in the end.

-Of course, the experts may advise the defense lawyers that the standard of care was not met by the doctor and the claim will likely be successful in court.
-In this case, the insurer will look at the total amount of expenses it faces (fees, costs and, most importantly, potential damages) and may direct the defense team, with the approval of the insured doctor, to offer a settlement to avoid an even more substantial payout after a trial.
+Of course, the experts may advise the defense lawyers that the doctor did not meet the standard of care, and the claim will likely be successful in court.
+In this case, the insurer will look at the total amount of expenses it faces (fees, costs, and, most importantly, potential damages) and may direct the defense team, with the approval of the insured doctor, to offer a settlement to avoid an even more substantial payout after a trial.

-Obviously, the stronger the case and more significant the potential damages, the greater value a case has from the perspective of the insurer, and the more money the defense team may be willing come to the settlement table to avoid the risk of an even larger award at trial.
+Obviously, the stronger the case and more significant the potential damages, the greater value a case has from the insurer’s perspective, and the more money the defense team may be willing to come to the settlement table to avoid the risk of an even more significant award at trial.

 In the real world, you can always find a doctor who, for a fee, will defend any other physician.
-Often, the defense lawyers will just pick again if their first expert renders an unfavorable report.
+The defense lawyers often pick again if their first expert renders an unfavorable report.